chabulhwi/knk-solutions/chapter06/exercise14.md

 # Chapter 6, Exercise 14

-The call of `printf` is performed regardless of the value of the condition since it is outside of the `if` statement.
-Remove the semicolon right after the parenthesis in the `if` statement as follows:
+The call of `printf` is outside of the `if` statement, so it is performed regardless of the value of the condition.
+Remove the semicolon after the parenthesis in the `if` statement as follows:

 ```diff